Queen of the Ring tournament: History

 In 1985, the American professional wrestling promotion WWE, at that time known as the World Wrestling Federation (WWF), established the King of the Ring tournament as a men's single-elimination tournament, the winner of which is crowned the "King of the Ring".
 In 2016, the "Women's Evolution" began in WWE, where the promotion began to treat their female wrestlers on an equal level as the men.
 In the years following this, WWE introduced female versions of matches that were originally only contested by male wrestlers—such as the Royal Rumble match and Money in the Bank ladder match.
 In October 2021, WWE established a female counterpart to the King of the Ring tournament, called the Queen's Crown tournament, held between wrestlers from the Raw and SmackDown brand divisions.
-The inaugural tournament was announced to be held simultaneously with the 2021 King of the Ring tournament and culminate at the Crown Jewel pay-per-view (PPV) and livestreaming event.
+The inaugural tournament was announced to be held simultaneously with the 2021 King of the Ring tournament.
+The tournament began in October 2021, held across episodes of Raw and SmackDown, and culminated at the Crown Jewel pay-per-view and livestreaming event in Saudi Arabia.
+It was won by SmackDown's Zelina Vega, who defeated Raw's Doudrop.

-Along with the King of the Ring tournament, Queen's Crown is scheduled to return in 2023 and culminate at a dedicated PPV and livestreaming event called King and Queen of the Ring on May 27, 2023.
+In March 2023, WWE scheduled an event titled King and Queen of the Ring, which would have been a dedicated event for both the men's and women's tournaments, but on April 13, it was revealed that these plans were scrapped.
+Fightful later reported that WWE did not have plans to reschedule King and Queen of the Ring for later that year, but the event could possibly be used for a future Saudi Arabian show.
+In April 2024, WWE announced that they would hold the King and Queen of the Ring event in Saudi Arabia in May 2024.
+Tournament matches began on the May 6 episode of Raw, and were held across episodes of Raw, SmackDown, and at WWE Live events.
+Along with its return in 2024, the women's tournament and prize were both renamed as "Queen of the Ring".
+On May 23, WWE Chief Content Officer Triple H announced that the winner of the 2024 Queen of the Ring tournament would receive a women's world championship match of their respective brand at SummerSlam.
+The 2024 tournament was won by SmackDown's Nia Jax, who defeated Raw's Lyra Valkyria, with Jax receiving a match for the WWE Women's Championship.

+During the June 6, 2025, episode of SmackDown, the third Queen of the Ring tournament, along with the 24th King of the Ring tournament, was announced to be held that month, culminating at the Night of Champions PPV and livestreaming event on June 28.
+Like with the 2024 tournament, the winner received a match for the world championship of their respective brand at SummerSlam.
+The 2025 tournament was won by SmackDown's Jade Cargill, who defeated Raw's Asuka, thus earning a match for the WWE Women's Championship.